NVIDIA/grace-cpu-benchmarking-guide/src/platform.md

 # Platform Configuration

-Before benchmarking, it's important to check the platform configuration is optimal for the target benchmark.
-The optimal configuration may vary by benchmark, but there are some common high-level settings to be aware of.
-For a more comprehensive guide to platform tuning, see the NVIDIA Grace Hopper and Grace CPU Platform Tuning Guide.
+Before benchmarking,you should check whether the platform conﬁguration is optimal for the target benchmark.
+The optimal conﬁguration might vary by benchmark, but there are some common high- level settings of which you should be aware.
+For a more comprehensive guide to platform tuning, refer to the NVIDIA Grace Hopper and Grace CPU Platform Tuning Guide.

 ## Software Environment

-The bare minimum requirements are:
+Here are the minimum software requirements:

-- Install all available software updates, e.g. `sudo apt update && sudo apt upgrade` on Ubuntu.
+- Install all available software updates, for example,  `sudo apt update && sudo apt upgrade` on Ubuntu.
 - GNU binutils should be at version 2.38 or later. `ldd --version` will report the binutils version.
 - GCC should be at version 12.3 or later. `gcc --version` will report the GCC version.